 Heart Bar Ranch is located in Tofield, Alberta, 45 min south-east of Edmonton.
-We are a working ranch with many facilities available for practice.
-The ranch is also a training facility, we offer horse training, ranch roping practice, clinics, lessons and have limited boarding options available.
+We are a working cattle ranch with many facilities available for practice.
+The ranch is also a training facility, we offer horse training, ranch roping practice, clinics and have limited boarding options available.
 We offer a farrier service as well and have a variety of ranch ropes for sale.
 We are also proud to share our home-raised beef with the community.

 ABOUT Jamie Dodds